Contents

 To make a template insertion:

-• Declare a <group> of repetitive substructure of sub-groups, records or applications at beginning of parent group.
+of repetitive substructure of sub-groups, records or applications at beginning of parent group. - Mark the

-• Mark the <group> element mark as a template by adding template attribute and by providing unique name to the group: <group name="uniqueID" template="true">.
+element mark as a template by adding template attribute and by providing unique name to the group:<group name="uniqueID" template="true">

 Here is an example: